RneeJ/Domoticz-Marstek/README.md

   * Red to B ;
   * the Black cable connect to - (not GND)

-From the tree cables connected together use the Black for + (5volts) The red cable from this 3-set is not used.
+From the cables connected together use the Black for + (5volts) The red cable from this 3-set is not used.
 <b>Watch out , Your cable can be different !</b>